sjyang18/accumlo-w-aad/README.md

 ## Question: In HDFS configuration, _HOST in HTTP/_HOST@REALM_NAME are not replaced with FQDN and failed to authenticate with Kerberos.

-Answer: Modify hostname(s) in hdfs-site.xml and core-site.xml with the FQDN.
+Answer: This was observed when your namenode host names in core-site.xml and hdfs-site.xml are not FQDN names.
+Modify hostname(s) in hdfs-site.xml and core-site.xml with the FQDN, as described in the preparation section.
 You may update this in the first head node and copy to all other nodes.

 ## Question: My namenodes are not up when invoking start-dfs.sh.
 How do I recover my namenodes?